Strep B: Mum calls for all pregnant women to be tested

 Ms Doherty took to social media to highlight her family's experience as she said she wanted to create awareness around Group B Strep.

-She said the family now faced a waiting game as Rían grows to get a full sense of the impact the infection has possibly had on him.
+She said the family now faced a waiting game as Rían grows to get a full sense of the impact the infection has possibly had on him, as it caused bacterial meningitis and sepsis.

 "I watched my son go from a healthy wee baby, to his life turned upside down," she said.